weichuliu/jmx-dump/README.md

     JMX_QUERY (optional): If not set, '*:*' are used.
     JMX_NOCOLOR (optional): If set, colorized output will be disabled.

-## TODO
+## Limitation
-- Currently the jmx-dump can only connect to an application that with `jmxremote.port` open.
-  Might be good to have some other connecting options
-- Add some other fancy features one day.
+A function used in the code is removed in java 9.
+So this can only be run by java 8

 ## Author
-Weichu Liu (weichu.liu@rakuten.com)
+Weichu Liu (@weichu)

 ## License
 The code of `jmx-dump` is distributed under Beerware License: